 The fields you select will depend on the goals of your pivot table.
 We will walk you through a few of the most popular metrics that our customers use, but the possibilities are truly endless!

-If your company is curious about your diesel versus gasoline spend, how much you pay in fuel taxes, or how much off-road/dyed diesel you’ve purchased, Excel can create a breakdown in a few seconds.
+If your company is curious about your diesel versus gasoline spend, how much you pay in fuel taxes, or how much off-road diesel or dyed diesel you’ve purchased, Excel can create a breakdown in a few seconds.

 To create this pivot table, drag the “Product” field into the Rows box, then drag your “Amount” field into the Values box.

-As a fleet manager, it is essential to categorize your fuel card spend per driver and monitor for inconsistencies.
-Fortunately, Excel’s Pivot Tables can whip up a report for you in no time!
+As a manager, it is essential to categorize your fuel card spend per driver and monitor for inconsistencies.
+Fortunately, Excel’s Pivot Tables can be setup quickly.

-To create this pivot table from your invoice, drag the “Card_Desc” field into the Rows box, then drag the “Amount” field into the Values box.
-This will display a side-by-side comparison of each driver and their fuel spending for the month, allowing you to check for errors or overspending.
+To create this pivot table from your fuel card data, drag the “Card_Desc” field into the Rows box, then drag the “Amount” field into the Values box.
+This will display a side-by-side comparison of each driver and their spending for the month, allowing you to check for errors or overspending.

-If you operate across the United States, organizing your fleet card invoice by State can help determine travel patterns and even your tax liability for each region.
+If you operate across the United States, organizing your invoice by State can help determine travel patterns and even your tax liability for each region.

 To create a pivot table that sorts by state, drag the field “Region” into the Rows box and “Amount” into the values box.

-For some fleet managers, tracking the average price paid per gallon is an essential part of their monthly workload.
-To generate a quick and easy Price Per Gallon report, you can create a pivot table from your P-Fleet invoice.
+For some managers, tracking the average price paid per gallon is an essential part of their monthly workload.
+To generate a quick and easy Price Per Gallon report, you can create a pivot table from your P-Fleet reports.

 To generate a PPG report for different products, drag the “Product” field into the rows box.
 Then drag the “Price” field into the Values box.
 The standard formula will default to the sum, instead of the average.
 To change this setting, click on the arrow to the left of the “Sum of Price” field.
 From there, a pop-up menu will allow you to select “Value Field Settings.”
 Click on the Average option and generate your new pivot table.

-Pivot tables are a vital tool for any fleet manager, as they simplify your fuel card data with a few quick clicks.
-Though these are the most popular pivot tables that our clients use, you can adjust the formulas to track whatever metrics are a prime concern for your business.
+Pivot tables are a vital tool for managers and accounting teams, as they extrapolate your fuel card data trends with a few quick clicks.
+Though these are the most popular pivot tables that our clients use, you can adjust the formulas to track whatever metrics are important for your business.